 While going to the spa can be a way of caring for yourself, there is something more important to one’s core being to pay attention to.
 Something sacred that cuts to the heart of what it is to be good to oneself, connected to oneself in a way that harmonizes one’s actions and brings an integrity of being into our grasp.
 An integrity of being that encompasses being true to ourselves no matter what comes our way.

 Do you hold onto grudges and resentments?
 Maybe this is not the first thing you would have thought of when thinking of self-care.
-We’re going to go deep first, and then return to what’s more familiar.
+We’re going to go deep and off the beaten path, later we’ll return to something more familiar.

 Not forgiving someone is like eating poison and expecting someone else to die.

 We hear a lot about forgiveness these days, so I’m not here to tip the scales with one more thing about why you should be forgiving.
 I will say this though.
-When you choose not to forgive, or to continue resenting someone or something, you are exposing yourself to all kinds of physical problems and ailments that begin first with an emotional pileup of negativity.
+When you choose not to forgive, or to continue resenting someone or something, you are exposing yourself to all kinds of physical problems and ailments that begin first with a pileup of negative emotion.

-Being emotional, in American society, and some others around the world, is seen as being tumultuous, or unnecessary.
+Being emotional, in American society, and some other societies around the world, is seen as being tumultuous, or unnecessary.
 However, being emotional is healthy.
 Not allowing your emotions to be expressed and suppressing them instead is a sure way to shut your health down.
 And not allowing yourself to fully express and be healed through that full expression is a sure way to disconnect from yourself and the innate health (or resilience) that resides within us all.
 How that disconnection will manifest as illness or disease depends on how long you allow it to continue, and at what intensity the resentment and negativity within you lives.
-Expressing your emotions, not the same as acting them out on others, makes forgiveness an easier prospect and a more definite resolution.
+Expressing your emotions – which, by the way, is definitely not the same as acting them out on others – makes forgiveness an easier prospect and a more definite resolution.

 Do you speak your truth?
 And I don’t mean in a Stand Up For Yourself Or Lay Down And Die-kind of way.
 Although, if that’s important to you, it could be instrumental in your self-care, but I’m talking about on a more everyday basis.
 Do you speak your truth in business dealings?
 Do you say what you know needs to be said to your boss?
 Do you bite your lip when around a certain friend or work colleague?
 Do you edit yourself to mute when around your mother?
 Your father?
 Your brother?
 Your sister?
 Swallowing your words, or keeping them to yourself, can be detrimental to your health.